 There are simple reasonable steps for you to apply that will significantly reduce any risk you think you may have.
 The key to good health and cancer prevention lies more in your hands than you may think.
 What you eat, put on your body, how you feel, what you think, and even what you believe affects your breast cancer risk.
 Traditional medical may say these things don’t matter, but the truth is they do!

 Do you really think a monthly exam and a yearly mammogram, only after you are age 45, will prevent any abnormal cells from developing?

 Reality suggests that the chances of having the disease are much lower in younger women.
 Yet, if cancer does strike, it can be more aggressive in younger women.
 So what are you waiting for?
 Are you ready to make a change now?
 Intuitively you know your body.
 The thought has been there all along, nagging you in the back of your mind.
 Taking proactive measures means commitment.
 Whatever your age, whatever your level of activity, most all women want to learn more, become educated and aware of what is happening in their body.

-Giving our “girls” a loving lymphatic massage every day not only moves the lymph, it is healing in every way.
-Women find that this massage reduces breast pain, inflammation, lumps, cysts, and fibrocystic breast tissue, relieves PMS breast symptoms, and may reduce fear of complications.
-What a beautiful fun way to “get to know our girls.”
+Learn the benefits of applying a loving lymphatic breast massage, use quality pure essential oil, and early detection are all proactive ways to nurture and protect your long term breast health.
+Giving your”girls” a loving lymphatic massage every day not only moves the lymph; it is healing in every way.
+Women find this massage reduces breast pain, inflammation, lumps, cysts and fibrocystic breast tissue, relieves PMS breast symptoms, and may reduce fear of complications.

 The lymphatic system’s primary function is to isolate infection and debris and transport it through filtration points called lymph nodes.
 Another crucial function of lymph tissue is generating and storing white blood cells, which fight infection.
 The lymphatic system supports every system in the body.
 We have twice as much lymph fluid in our body as blood.